zimmertr/Alert-Thrower/README.md

 ```
 - EventID, Category, and a random byte if size 10 is generated for each alert.
 - The user can specify how many alerts to send to the log.
-Restricted to 1000 per submission for performance reasons.
+- # of alerts restricted to 1000 per submission for performance reasons.
 - Has basic error handling.
 ```